dainst/iiif_image_plug/README.md

   )
 ```

-The only required options here is `:identifier_to_path_callback` which lets the plug map the IIIF [identifier](https://iiif.io/api/image/3.0/#21-image-request-uri-syntax) to an actual file path in your file system.
+The option `:identifier_to_path_callback` lets the plug map the IIIF [identifier](https://iiif.io/api/image/3.0/#21-image-request-uri-syntax) to an actual file path in your file system.

 `ImageStore.identifier_to_path/1` in this case might look something like this: